lequanghuylc/Static-youtube-loop/README.md

 Just paste the part __?v=ukigjUvwAR4__ in the end of the URL and we're good to go.

-Example with local file on browser.
-The final URL is

-> file:///C:/Users/Admin/Desktop/Static-youtube-loop/index.html?v=_-KiD98d3_o

-Example with web server, we can hide index.html in URL.
+With web server, we can hide index.html in URL.
 The final URL is

 > http://www.example.com/?v=ukigjUvwAR4